 Fill out this VA Form online (fastest) or via paper form.
 This officially starts your claim.

-Step 4: Submit your claim
+Step 4: Submit your Claim

 Use VA.gov, mail, or visit a VA regional office.
 An intent to file locks in your effective date for retroactive payments.

-Step 5: Attend your C&P exam
+Step 5: Attend your C&P Exam

 Don’t skip this!
 VA uses this exam to determine your disability rating.
 Bring all the evidence.